Lone Wolf (gamebooks): Holmgard Press (Since 2016)

 On 1 April 2016, Joe Dever announced that he would publish the remaining Lone Wolf books himself with his own imprint, Holmgard Press, starting with the publication of book 29 later the same month, which was finally published on 13 May 2016, 18 years after the publication of book 28.
 This included the publication of the four gamebooks that were never published before (29 to 32) and the republication of the gamebooks that were neither republished by Mongoose or Mantikore (23 to 28).

 Following Dever's death in November 2016, his son Ben and longtime fan Vincent Lazzari were tasked to complete the series, a decision that was difficult for Ben who had not read the books when he was a child.
 Book 30, Dead in the Deep was published in Italian in 2018 with plans to publish it in English in 2019, along with book 23, Mydnight's Hero.
 Both books were released on June 27 of that year.

-As of November 2022, Holmgard Press has published books 23 to 28 in a "Collector's Edition", 29 to 31 in a "First Edition" and has started republishing the whole series in a "Definitive Edition", with the first five books currently available.
+As of August 2026, Holmgard Press has published books 23 to 28 in a "Collector's Edition", 29 to 32 in a "First Edition", and the first 20 books of the series, along with the 32nd, in a "Definitive Edition".
+The last story of the series, Light of the Kai, will be published in two volumes, with volume 1 having been released in May 2026.